berniebear/trec_is/feature_tools/readMe.md

 1. Set the `input_file` and `output_file` in `get_embedding.sh`
 1. Run the `bash get_embedding.sh`

+Tips:
-Tips: Can run on Google Colab because it only needs several hours
+- Can run on Google Colab because it only needs several hours.
+- If you want to get some other embeddings (such as the embedding combined by tf-idf), you can edit the code around line 400 in `extract_sent_features.py`

 ### Skip-thoughts